The-Known-Galaxy/archives/sith/persons_of_interest/darth_lachris/darth_lachris.md

 # Overview

 Darth Lachris, also known as the Governor of Balmorra, was a female human Sith Lord, who served the Sith Empire during the Cold War and Galactic War.
 She was the former apprentice of the legendary Dark Council member, Darth Marr.
 She killed Lysennius Melchiro, her nemesis and one of the people who posed a threat to her rank as Governor.
 Her main focus after that was to eliminate all rebel insurgencies and crush the Republic forces.
 She trained an apprentice by the name of Lerek Serrus.
-She was later betrayed by her apprentice when the Jedi Consular, the Barseníthor, travelled to Balmorra hoping to ìliberateî them and remove the Empire from power.
+She was later betrayed by her apprentice when the Jedi Consular, the Barsen‚Äôthor, travelled to Balmorra hoping to ‚Äúliberate‚Äù them and remove the Empire from power.
 Lachris was eventually killed by this Jedi and one of the resistance members, Zenith.
 She was talented in the Dark Side of the Force and rose to the rank of Darth quickly.
 Once she became Governor Lachris and her apprentice led their Imperial forces in the name of the Dark Council.